katxeus/civic-participation-network/README.md

 ## Adapting the AT Protocol
 Adapting the AT Protocol (Authenticated Transfer Protocol) at https://github.com/katxeus/atproto This is to advance the AT protocol with improvements in account identify that is to say, with de-identification protocols for privacy and and anonymity.
+This therefore puts an opportunity to enhance the current Authenticated Transfer Protocol (AT) to be rengineered to cater for the most important question of the century .i.e, privacy.